How to Get From La Fortuna to Monteverde

 Keep reading more detailed information on each service and how they work.

-1. Public Transportation from La Fortuna to Monteverde
+1. Riding the Public Bus: The Cheapest Way to Get from La Fortuna to Monteverde

 The cheapest way to get from La Fortuna to Monteverde is to use the Costa Rican public transportation system, but it isn’t easy.
 The entire trip will take between 5 and 8 hours, and you will have to change buses twice as there is no direct bus from La Fortuna to Monteverde.
 In addition, you must deal with non-English speaker drivers, which can be a bit challenging if you’re basic Spanish is not up to par.